ACT Therapy in Los Angeles for LGBTQ+, BIPOC & Neurodivergent Communities

 At the heart of ACT is the concept of psychological flexibility.
 This is the ability to be present, open, and engaged with your life, regardless of what your mind is doing.
 This is a skill that can be learned and practiced, and research shows it produces lasting change across a wide range of mental health challenges.

 At Nokdu Therapy, our Los Angeles ACT therapists bring a liberation-centered, culturally responsive lens to this work.
-For LGBTQ+, BIPOC, Asian American, and neurodivergent clients, suffering is often shaped by systemic oppression, chronic invalidation, and intergenerational trauma.
-ACT offers tools that are uniquely suited to that reality.
+For LGBTQ+, BIPOC, and neurodivergent clients, suffering is often shaped by systemic oppression, chronic invalidation, and intergenerational trauma.
+ACT offers tools to build a thriving life even within that reality.
 You can learn to hold pain without being consumed by it, while staying connected to what matters to you.

-Actively making room for difficult thoughts, feelings, and sensations without fighting or avoiding them.
+Make room for difficult thoughts, feelings, and sensations to pass instead of fighting or avoiding them.

-Learning to observe your thoughts rather than fusing with them.
-Seeing them as just words, not facts to be obeyed.
+Learn to observe your thoughts rather than fusing with them.
+See them as words, not necessarily as facts or reality.

-Developing the capacity to be here and now.
-Leaning into curiosity and openness, rather than being stuck in the past or future.
+Develop the capacity to be here and now.
+Lean into curiosity and openness, rather than feeling stuck in the past or future.

-Getting clear on what genuinely matters to you.
-Developing your personal compass for how you want to move through the world.
+Get clear on what matters to you.
+Develop your personal compass for how you want to move through the world.

-Taking meaningful steps toward your values, even in the presence of fear, pain, or uncertainty.
+Take meaningful steps toward living within your values, even in the presence of fear, pain, or uncertainty.

 ACT for Anxiety, Depression & Beyond